 A fact: Almost every little girl wants to be a ballerina when they grow up.

 Another fact: No one knows the amount of effort that has to be put in to even fathom that as a reality.

 I was apart of the ballet world for seven years.

 It brought many positives into my life but equally as many negatives.
-I am thankful I made the decision to leave it.
-I sadly ended up feeling stuck and confined in the world I wanted to be apart of so badly.
+I’m thankful I made the decision to leave it.
+I sadly ended up feeling stuck and confined in the world I wanted to be a part of so badly.
 I wouldn’t change that time of my life for anything though.
 A real childhood and teenage years were unnecessary in mind.

 I got a good look at the inside world of ballet.
 It is a tight-knit community, everyone knows of everyone.
 Especially when it comes to companies.
 If you have a bad attitude once, everyone will know about it.
 Good luck getting hired after that.

 It originated during the Italian Renaissance of the 15th century.
 They had dancing masters teach the nobleman and woman steps and put on performances.
 Ballet was introduced to the French after Catherine de Medici married King Henry the second.
 It grew in France throughout the next hundred years.
 Pointe shoes were introduced around the 1850s to help elongate the lines of a dancer.